jeannepietropaoli/dropdown_menu_animations-package/README.md

 ## What is this ?

+Project inside the Odin Project's Full Stack JavaScript course.
+To learn more about The Odin Project : https://www.theodinproject.com/

+To learn more about the specific exercise : https://www.theodinproject.com/lessons/node-path-javascript-dynamic-user-interface-interactions

-Apply various animations to your dropdown menus very easily.
+The goal is to create and publish a first npm package to apply various animations to dropdown menus very easily.
 Animation will be applied to the whole menu, not each item.

+## Skills to practice

+- Using the animate method
+- Working with keyframes
+- Working with the transform property
+- Using export and set up / publish a npm package

 ## Installation
+s
 npm install --save-dev dropdown_menu_animations

 Then...